 Additionally, control valves can operate using different methods, such as pneumatic control, where air pressure is used to actuate the valve, and electronic pressure control, where electronic signals control the valve's position and flow rate.

-These control valves find application across various industries, including oil and gas, chemical processing, power generation, water treatment, and HVAC systems.
-In oil and gas production, control valves are used to regulate the flow of crude oil, natural gas, and other fluids in pipelines and processing facilities.
+These valves find application across various industries, including oil and gas, chemical processing, power generation, water treatment, and HVAC systems.
+In oil and gas production, they are used to regulate the flow of crude oil, natural gas, and other fluids in pipelines and processing facilities.
 In chemical processing plants, they control the flow of various chemicals and solvents.
-Power generation plants utilise control valves to regulate steam flow in boilers and turbines.
-Water treatment facilities rely on control valves for precise control of water flow and chemical dosing.
-Additionally, control valves are used in heating, ventilation, and air conditioning (HVAC) systems for temperature and pressure control.
+Power generation plants utilise these valves to regulate steam flow in boilers and turbines.
+Water treatment facilities rely on these valves for precise control of water flow and chemical dosing.
+Additionally, These valves are used in heating, ventilation, and air conditioning (HVAC) systems for temperature and pressure control.

 Manufacturing Excellence